coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/updating-your-node-height-on-pooltool.md

 ![Your pool's tip on pooltool.io](../../../../.gitbook/assets/tip.png)

 {% hint style="info" %}
 In the `qcpolsendmytip.sh` script, the result of posting to the PoolTool API server is assigned to a variable named `response`.
 When posting to the API server is successful, then the result is `{"success":true,"dev":true,"message":null}`.
 If posting to the API server returns `{"success":false,"dev":true,"message":"Unknown API ID"}` then confirm that your API key is correct in the script.
-If the issue is not resolved, then open an issue on [GitHub](https://github.com/papacarp/pooltool.io/issues).
+If the issue continues, then open a new issue on [GitHub](https://github.com/papacarp/pooltool.io/issues).

 {% hint style="warning" %}
 **Tip: **If the script uses too much CPU on your machine, you can lower the frequency it checks for new blocks.
 Simply change **0.5** in the following script by a value that works for you.
 The value is in seconds.
 The original value of the script is **0.1**.